-Try to buy organic chocolate where possible, as cacao beans are notorious for being sprayed with huge amounts of fertilisers and pesticides.
-It definitely won’t harm to buy some of the lovely new ‘raw‘ chocolates that are out there as these haven’t been roasted and so have all their nutrients intact.
+Try to buy organic chocolate where possible as those cacao beans are notorious for being sprayed with huge amounts of fertilisers and pesticides.
+It definitely won’t harm to buy some of the lovely new ‘raw’ chocolates that are now on the market as their beans haven’t been roasted and so have all their wonderful nutrients intact.

-You could also buy yourself a good quality cocoa powder and make hot chocolate, cakes, or whatever else you fancy putting chocolate into.
-Below I shall post an easy recipe for my homemade, super healthy chocolate that contains just a few simple ingredients and is super indulgent.
+Alternatively you could buy yourself a good quality cocoa powder and make your own hot chocolate, cakes, or whatever else you fancy putting chocolate into.
+Later on in the post I shall include an easy recipe for my homemade, super healthy chocolate that contains just a few simple ingredients and is super indulgent.
 Beware – it’s addictive!

 1. ANTI AGING SUPER FOOD

 The high antioxidant content of dark chocolate helps to fight free radical damage in the body.
-This is good news because free radicals steal healthy electrons from our cells structures causing havoc and damaging DNA as they go, thus bringing on aging and eventually the onset of disease.
+This is good news because free radicals steal healthy electrons from our cells structure’s, causing havoc and damaging DNA as they go, thus boosting the dreaded aging process and eventually the onset of disease.